 REF PDLP PAGE POLICY/ PARAGRAPH PROPOSED MAIN MODIFICATION REASON DOES MAIN MODIFICATION AFFECT PREVIOUS SA SCORING? property, other persons with a local affordable housing need consistent with HC-S3 to occupy the dwelling.
-5. The provision of specialist accommodation offering care and assistance 141407 454 D.F.
-110 D0 through a residential institution, should be in accordance with HC-S7.
-HC-D6 THE CHANGE OF USE OF SERVICED ACCOMMODATION TO HOUSING TI V MM37 154 Policy HC-D6 Proposals for the change of use of serviced accommodation to dwelling(s) will only be considered where the requirements in RT-D3 are satisfied.
+5. The provision of specialist accommodation offering care and assistance through a residential institution, should be in accordance with HC-S7.
+MM37 154 Policy HC-D6 HC-D6 THE CHANGE OF USE OF SERVICED ACCOMMODATION TO HOUSING Proposals for the change of use of serviced accommodation to dwelling(s) will only be considered where the requirements in RT-D3 are satisfied.
 The intention, through the change of use will remain the provision of 100% affordable housing to meet an identified local need.
 The change of use of serviced accommodation will be considered against policy RT-D3 Yes - removed from SA report In the Local Service Centres and Villages, proposals will accord with HC-D1.
-Outside the Local Service Centres and Villages, an element of principal residence market housing in accordance with HC-S4 may only be permitted where: Safeguarding Serviced Accommodation a) the proposal meets the requirements of CE-S5; b) it is clearly and robustly demonstrated that it is required to enable delivery of affordable housing which cannot be made financially viable without it: c) the building is able to accommodate more than one dwelling unit; d) it is the minimum number of principal residence market houses required to support the delivery of the required affordable housing and to maximise the proportion of affordable homes within viability constraints: d) the affordable dwellings will be occupied by a person(s) with a proven housing need in accordance with HC-S3; e) in terms of size and type, the affordable dwellings and the mix of principal residence market housing is in accordance with HC-S2; the affordable housing and principal residence market housing will be indistinguishable and will be fully integrated on the development site; and g) the affordable housing will be provided broadly in-step with the principal residence housing as development progresses.
-4. The National Park Authority will ensure that, whether through a single permission or incremental permissions, the number of affordable dwellings created is that which would have been required if the scheme had been constructed as a single development having regard to the planning unit and previous permissions since the adoption of the March 2005 Local Plan.
+Outside the Local Service Centres and Villages, an element of principal residence market housing in accordance with HC-S4 may only be permitted where: Safeguarding Serviced Accommodation a) the proposal meets the requirements of CE-S5; b) it is clearly and robustly demonstrated that it is required to enable delivery of affordable housing which cannot be made financially viable without it; a) the building is able to accommodate more than and dwalling with c) the building is able to accommodate more than one dwelling unit; d) it is the minimum number of principal residence market houses required to support the delivery of the required affordable housing and to maximise the proportion of affordable homes within viability constraints; the affordable dwellings will be occupied by a person(s) with a proven housing need in accordance with HC-S3; e) in terms of size and type, the affordable dwellings and the mix of principal residence market housing is in accordance with HC-S2; f) the affordable housing and principal residence market housing will be indistinguishable and will be fully integrated on the development site; and g) the affordable housing will be provided broadly in-step with the principal residence housing as development progresses.
+4. The National Park Authority will ensure that, whether through a single provided by the principal of the princ permission or incremental permissions, the number of affordable dwellings created is that which would have been required if the scheme had been constructed as a single development having regard to the planning unit and previous permissions since the adoption of the March 2005 Local Plan.
 In the case of the creation of more than one dwelling from a single previous planning